-YOGASPHERE GENERAL WEEKLY TIMETABLE*
+YOGASPHERE WEEKLY TIMETABLE (scroll down for course dates)

 All classes are at our AIR CONDITIONED yoga studio, 18 Melaleuca Drive, One Mile in Port Stephens.

 BSB 012 767 Account: 2683 605 68 (please reference all payments)

 4.30pm-5.45pm -10-week beg/gen vinyasa-krama course with Nikki – book in only.

 10.00-11.15 am Dru Yoga with Suzie Williams – casual $18, all welcome

 5.30pm-6.45pm 10-week Iyengar Yoga course with Vim Lane – book in only.

 NB: Please be aware that a condition of booking in or attending these classes is making sure that you have read and understood all the information detailed here, including terms and conditions regarding make-up classes and class passes.

 We have a term two 2019 special price – two course classes per week will cost you approx $240 – a $40 saving!